realSPectr0/dot-files/README.md

 # dot-files
 My personal dotfiles for Arch Linux.
 This repository is not actively maintained.
+At this point this just shows the evolution of my rice :D

 ## Overview